U.S. approves Roche's $4.3 billion purchase of Spark Therapeutics

-WASHINGTON (Reuters) - Swiss drugmaker Roche (ROG.S) has won U.S. antitrust approval for its $4.3 billion deal to buy gene therapy specialist Spark Therapeutics (ONCE.O) clearing the way for Roche’s push into treating rare diseases including hemophilia A.
+WASHINGTON (Reuters) - Swiss drugmaker Roche (ROG.S) has won U.S. antitrust approval for its $4.3 billion deal to buy gene therapy specialist Spark Therapeutics (ONCE.O) clearing the way for the Swiss drugmaker’s push into treating rare diseases including hemophilia A.

 The FTC said in a statement the evidence “did not indicate that Roche would have the incentive to delay or terminate Spark’s developmental effort for its hemophilia A gene therapy, or that the acquisition would affect Roche’s incentives regarding (its hemophilia treatment drug]) Hemlibra.”